 Once the Express Entry application is submitted and you receive an Invitation to Apply, you shall have 60 days to submit a complete application.
 Invitation to Apply is received when the applicant gets chosen from the Express Entry draws conducted by IRCC.

 Step 4.
-Submit documentations of Medical, Security and other Background checks
+Submit documentation of Medical, Security, and other Background checks

 Applicants are then screened for medical and police verification check-ups.
-The medical exam should be conducted with an IRCC recognised medical professional.
+The medical exam should be conducted with an IRCC recognized medical professional.
 The police clearance certificate should be submitted from each country where the applicant has lived since the age of 18 for 6 months.
-This step also includes work related reference letters from previous employers.
+This step also includes work-related reference letters from previous employers.

 Step 5.
 Receive your PR confirmation and the PR card